Depositing and Reporting Withheld Taxes: Federal

 Safe-harbor for de minimis errors.
 For Forms W-2 and 1099 required to be filed after December 31, 2016, the PATH Act provides a safe harbor from the penalty for failure to provide employees or independent contractors with correct forms, if the forms filed contain de minimis errors but are otherwise correct.

-An error is de minimis if it does not eceed $100 for any single amount reported.
+An error is de minimis if it does not exceed $100 for any single amount reported.
 A lower threshold of $25 applies to errors in the reporting of an amount of withholding or backup withholding.

 If an employee or independent contractor requests a corrected Form W-2 or 1099, the penalty for failure to provide a correct information return continues to apply.